bekk/bekk-christmas/post/talks/the-building-blocks-of-compelling-arguments.md

 ## Ethos

 Ethos is the perceived moral character of you as the presenter, in the eyes of the audience.
 Consider Dr. Michael J. Ryan.
 Even before you started watching the above video, you start making an opinion about the person talking.
 We look for identifiers and markers by instinct.
 The person in the above video is introduced as Dr. Michael J. Ryan, he is wearing a blue shirt and a dark suit.
 What he is about to say is in all likelihood important, as the banner at the bottom states, in capital letters, that this is breaking news.
-He is sitting in front of a blue backdrop with the W. H. O-logo.
+He is sitting in front of a blue backdrop with the WHO-logo.

 This introductory ethos, all that we ascribe to the presenter, is a part of your argument or your talk.
 The listeners will have preconceptions based on how the conference introduces you, your title, your employer, and so on, so forth.